Phoenix Food Worth Seeking

 Vegetables Phoenix

-Scottsdale isn’t technically part of Phoenix, but this sister city holds a prominent place in the metro area.
-Charleen Badman was one of the first chefs to embrace local, seasonal cooking at FnB in Old Town Scottsdale.
-To start 2013, she moved to a new location.
-Now FnB features a small patio, high ceiling, wood tables, stained glass outside and over the bar.
-I visited this time during lunch, where a tight menu touts just five dishes.
-Spaghetti squash with freekah, Feta, roasted tomatoes, and cilantro is a crowd pleaser.
-Chicken liver pate co-stars fig chutney, mustard, bread and butter pickles, and tangy giardiniera.
-During my visit, the daily Sandwich involved slices of rosy roast beef, peppers, aged cheddar, and horseradish Dijonnaise on underbaked ciabatta.
+Charleen Badman was one of the first chefs to embrace local, seasonal cooking at FnB in Scottsdale.
+I ate dinner at FnB in 2010 and returned years later for lunch after they relocated within Old Town.
+Spaghetti squash with freekah, Feta, roasted tomatoes, and cilantro was a crowd pleaser.
+Chicken liver pate co-starred fig chutney, mustard, bread and butter pickles, and tangy giardiniera.
+My daily sandwich involved rosy roast beef slices, peppers, aged cheddar, and horseradish Dijonnaise on soft ciabatta.

 MUST ORDER: Spaghetti Squash, Chicken Liver Pate, Sandwich